joshfinley/joshfinley.github.io/_posts/2020-12-02-notes-on-polymorph-basics.md

 ;  Before the poly engine comes the encryption primitives.
-One mistake ;  I seem to have made is in seeking out to understand the concepts in ;  section I. without understanding how to perform the basic encryption ;  operations in assembler.
-I now see that I need to have some mastery ;  over that subject to move forward.
+One mistake ;  I seem to have made is in seeking out to understand the concepts in ;  section I. without understanding how to perform the basic encryption ;  operations in assembl some mastery over that subject is necessary ;  to move forward.
 ;
 ;  In [6, 8-9], the author 'MidNyte' discusses the fundamentals of ;  encryption/enciphering in the context of the virus or poly engine.